Custom Aluminum Extrusion Services

 Aluminum & Plastic Extrusion FAQ

 Many dedicated extrusion mills are optimized for long production runs, which can make prototyping and short-run custom profiles difficult to schedule.
-Zigitech is structured for low-to-mid volume programs where engineering feedback, timeline flexibility, and controlled revisions matter.
+ZigiTech is structured for low-to-mid volume programs where engineering feedback, timeline flexibility, and controlled revisions matter.

 Beyond profile sourcing, we coordinate CNC post-machining, finishing, and inspection in one Manufacturing Service workflow so parts arrive closer to final-use readiness.